the-lord-of-stars/mini-template/README.md

 ```

-### 2. Run LangGraph Studio
+### 2.2 Optionally, Run LangGraph Studio
 LangGraph Studio is a custom IDE for viewing and testing agents, and it can be run locally and opened in your browser on Mac, Windows, and Linux.
 See documentation about LangGraph CLI [here](https://langchain-ai.github.io/langgraph/cloud/reference/cli/) for both Python and JS configurations.

 ```
 npx @langchain/langgraph-cli dev
 ```
 * Open your browser and navigate to the Studio UI: `https://smith.langchain.com/studio/?baseUrl=http://localhost:2024`.
 * Configuration file is the `/studio/langgraph.json` file.

-### 3. Update your agentic workflow
+### 2.3 Update your agentic configuration

-Feel free to customize the `agent.py` and its companion files to craft your own agentic configuration, and try to make your designs and results outperform the template baseline, by demonstrating your solution's generalizability to other datasets, efficiency in running, and effectiveness in generating effective and engaging narrative-driven visualization reports.
+Feel free to customize the `agent.py` and its companion files to craft your own agentic configuration, and try to make your designs and results outperform the template baseline, by demonstrating your solution's **generalizability to other datasets**, **efficiency in running**, and **effectiveness in generating effective and engaging narrative-driven visualization reports**.

 Please ensure you refer to `dataset.csv` as the data file as input, e.g., specifying in the prompt; and refer to `output.html` or `output.pdf` as the output file, and include every dependency needed in `requirements.txt`

-## 📬 Preparing Your Submission
+## 3 Preparing Your Submission

 1. Verify the codes.
 Please make sure the codes execute without errors before packing your submission.